Shelby County students make valentines for health care workers - Shelby County Reporter

 “Part of our curriculum teaches how vital our community helpers are to our lives,” said Suzanne Snow, Ph.D., executive director of South Highland.
 “Through the Valentines for Heroes Project, the children were able to apply their knowledge and express their gratitude.”

-Shades Cahaba Elementary School wanted students to participate because “we are grateful for our health care workers,” said John Lowry, principal.
+Shades Cahaba Elementary School wanted students to participate because “we are grateful for our health care workers,” Principal John Lowry said.
 “Everyone has been affected, and we need to take the opportunities we can to show our support and gratitude for the helpers.”

 UAB Medicine’s steadfast response to the COVID-19 crisis has positively affected the entire state of Alabama, said Martin Nalls, head of school for i3 Academy.